Let’s talk about logos. What they are, why you need one, how to make them, and how to use them (surprisingly, something most people don’t plan on!).

 - Communication: while this ties in closely with point one, it’s worth mentioning again.
 Communicate with the designer to ensure everyone is on the same page, and reduce the number of revisions during the art process.

-Keep in mind that it’s not the complexity of the design, nor a rainbow of colors that makes a logo great—it’s the effectiveness of speaking to your audience that turns an icon into a symbol of a great company.
+Keep in mind that it’s not the complexity of the design, nor a rainbow of colors that make a logo great—it’s the effectiveness of speaking to your audience that turns an icon into a symbol of a great company.

 Research impart by https://sloanreview.mit.edu/article/the-power-of-a-good-logo/